Culture Shock in Taiwan

 Expect friends to cancel plans at the last minute for family affairs – family takes precedence in Taiwanese society, and this isn’t considered rude.
 Unreliable RSVPs and uninvited guests, even when reservations are involved, are also common.

-Local friends may also not directly tell an expat when they are upset with them and it can be difficult for foreigners to discern indirect cues from locals, especially when saying “no” is involved.
+Local friends may also not directly tell an expat when they are upset with them.
+It can be difficult for foreigners to discern indirect cues from locals, especially when saying “no” is involved.

 Even though Taiwanese people are less direct in some ways, they can be more direct in others.
 A Taiwanese person may not tell someone that they are upset or they may not express open disagreement, but many will make remarks about their expat friends’ complexion, changes in weight or other things that wouldn’t be mentioned in the West.